pixfumy/Legacy-Elytras/README.md

 # Legacy Elytras

-Backporting elytras to 1.8 and 1.7.
+A Legacy Fabric mod that backports elytras, fireworks, and all of their respective mechanics to 1.7 and 1.8.